marquete/redmine_named_priorities_plugin/README.markdown

 # Redmine Named Priorities plugin #

+## Update ##

+I've been using an old version of Redmine while developing, and version 2.2.0 renders the plugin obsolete in this commit: https://github.com/redmine/redmine/commit/113f8b5cf278ff32bd55bf63aafe11c3f5a085f1.
+I'll leave this here anyway.

 ## What? ##

 A plugin for Redmine 2.x that makes issues' CSS classes (in the table in the *Issues* tab) include their priority's name.